Miguel Vargas Player Props: Dodgers vs. Nationals

-Miguel Vargas -- hitting .216 with three doubles, a home run, three walks and three RBI in his past 10 games -- will be in action for the Los Angeles Dodgers against the Washington Nationals, with Jake Irvin on the hill, on May 30 at 10:10 PM ET.
+After batting .216 with three doubles, a home run, three walks and three RBI in his past 10 games, Miguel Vargas and the Los Angeles Dodgers take on the Washington Nationals (who will hand the ball to Patrick Corbin) at 4:10 PM ET on Wednesday.

-In his most recent game he had a hitless showing (0-for-3) against the Nationals.
+He had a hitless showing in his previous game (0-for-3) against the Nationals.

 Miguel Vargas Game Info & Props vs. the Nationals